Rajulaw Logo

 In some cases, you may request voluntary departure, allowing you to leave the U.S. at your own expense within a specified timeframe, thereby avoiding a formal removal order on your record.

 If all appeals and alternative relief options are exhausted and denied, you may be subject to removal (deportation) from the United States.
-It's essential to consult with an experienced immigration attorney to explore all possible avenues and ensure your rights are protected throughout the process.
+It's essential to consult with an experienced attorney.

 Recent shifts in U.S. immigration policies have influenced asylum procedures and outcomes.
 For instance, under previous administrations, policies such as family separations and limitations on asylum eligibility have affected applicants.
 Staying informed about current policies and seeking legal counsel is crucial.